-The most anticipated race of the evening was the 5000 meter showdown between Tirunesh Dibaba and Meseret Defar of Ethiopia, the two most decorated women distance runners of their generation, both arriving as World Champions, Tiru at 10,000 meters, Mezzy in the 5000.
+The most anticipated race of the evening was the 5000 meter showdown between former Ethiopian teen queens turned Olympic icons, Tirunesh Dibaba and Meseret Defar, the two most decorated women distance runners of their generation.
+Both arrived in Zurich as World Champions, Tiru at 10,000 meters, Mezzy in the 5000.

-Since they first squared off at the 2002 Carlsbad 5000 as precocious teens (Tiru took 2nd in 15:19 to Mezzy’s 11th in 15:58) theirs has been the matchup that has most intrigued yet frustrated running fans.
-Though they have met more than 20 times over the years, Zurich was only their third clash since 2009.
+Since they first squared off at the 2002 Carlsbad 5000 as precocious teens (Tiru took 2nd in 15:19 to Mezzy’s 11th in 15:58) theirs has been the match up that has most intrigued yet frustrated running fans.
+Though they have competed more than 20 times over the years, Zurich was only their third head-to-head clash since 2009.